 Nursing Informatics and the Foundation of Knowledge

-June wrote Chapter Three, "Computer Science and the Foundation of Knowledge Model" for the textbook, Nursing Informatics and the Foundation of Knowledge which was first published by Jones and Bartlett in 2009, second edition was released in 2012, and the third edition comes out in 2015.
+June wrote Chapter Three, "Computer Science and the Foundation of Knowledge Model" for the textbook, Nursing Informatics and the Foundation of Knowledge which was first published by Jones and Bartlett in 2009, the fifth edition comes out in 2022.

 Point to Ponder....

 "Since the beginning of the profession, nurses have applied their ingenuity, resourcefulness, and professional awareness of what works to adapt technology and objects to support nursing care, usually with the intent to promote efficiency but also client comfort and healing."